 The following benchmarks will be used as measures for the different assessments as outlined in the assessment, monitoring and evaluation and certification Handbook.

 The strand, unit and grade benchmarks are given a coding and are explained in each of the sections.

-These coding will be used in the external assessments.
+These coding will also be used in the external assessments.

-By the end of Grade 12, students studying Citizenship and Christian Values Education can and will be able to:

-demonstrate civic knowledge, understanding and skills to be able to participate purposefully as responsible citizens at local, national, regional and global levels.
+By the end of Grade 12; students studying Citizenship and Christian Values Education can demonstrate civic knowledge, understanding and skills to be able to participate purposefully as responsible citizens at local, national, regional and global levels.